spwilson2/whimsy/docs/readme.rst

 File Organization
 -----------------

 The new layout for tests doesn't change much from the old one.
-The only major change is that test cases will be located in a test.py file, and the old test.py files will be changed to config.py.
+The first minor change is that test cases will be located in a test.py file, and the old test.py files will be changed to config.py.
+This is part of an effor to make test cases more explicit and discoverable by users.
+Rather than have a single file that generates all tests, each file can generate their own variants on tests.

 So

 .. code:: bash

-    quick/se/00.hello/test.py
+    /tests/speed/system-mode/test-name/test.py

 changes to

 .. code:: bash

-    quick/se/00.hello/config.py
-    quick/se/00.hello/test.py
+    /tests/gem5/test-name/config.py
+    /tests/gem5/test-name/test.py

 Where test.py will more than likely contain a :func:`whimsy.gem5.suite.gem5_verify_config` function call.
 Reference files will be placed in the same directory they already are in.
 The only other difference will be that all ISA names should be capitalized.

+Also as you might have noticed above, the root of all tests is now ``/tests/gem5`` with no specification being given on the speed of the tests by path name.
+This can now be done with tags.
+Reference files path names have also been trimmed a tiny bit.

+.. seealso:: `Migrating Tests <examples.html#migrating-an-existing-test>`__

+**Test Programs**

-Test programs will remain in the same directory.
+Test-programs will remain in the same directory.
 Only the ISA name will now be capitalized.
 I would like to keep it consistent throughout the codebase.
 Since we are going to be building gem5 using a uppercase name, everywhere else can take that standard.
+With this framework it is possible to build or download these test-programs each time rather than storing binaries in the repo.

+**Location of the Framework**

 Finally, I would suggest that this framework be placed in the ``/ext`` directory.
 The gem5 helpers (under ``whimsy/gem5`` in this repo) could be